omprakash8788/-windy-picture-8509/README.md

-It's an E-commerce shopping web application with all the major functionalities
+## It's an E-commerce shopping web application with all the major functionalities

-html,
-css3,
-JavaScript,
+- html
+- css3
+- JavaScript
-restAPI
+- restAPI

-Want to see live preview https://violetbeaute.netlify.app/
+## Want to see live preview https://violetbeaute.netlify.app/

 Violet Beaute is an e-commerce product-based web application.
 It has a variety of categories, just visit the products listing page, trending primer page or shampoo page and you will see all the products available, apply sorting, filter and search as per your need and in just a few clicks you can order products from the website.

 ![Screenshot (1872)](https://github.com/omprakash8788/-windy-picture-8509/assets/73363392/afd32d66-2e47-482a-b3a8-91db79e8774d)

-Screens ( Shampoo, Primer screens are responsive)
+# Screens ( Shampoo, Primer screens are responsive)

-Homepage,
+- Homepage
- Shampoo and Primer page with Sorting Filters Search, Cart page,
+- Shampoo and Primer page with Sorting Filters Search
+- Cart page
- Payment page,
+- Payment page
- Admin Panel,
+- Admin Panel
- Signup, Login / Logout
+- Signup, Login / Logout

-🚀 Features
+🚀## Features

-Signup, Login User Account,
+- Signup, Login User Account,
- Login Admin Account,
+- Login Admin Account,
- Products Sorting Based on Price,
+- Products Sorting Based on Price,
- Products Search,
+- Products Search,
- Cart Add,
+- Cart Add,
- Shipping Address,
+- Shipping Address,
- Payment gatway,
+- Payment gatway,

-Glimpses of Violet Beaute 🙈 :
+## Glimpses of Violet Beaute 🙈 :

 ![Screenshot (1881)](https://github.com/omprakash8788/-windy-picture-8509/assets/73363392/605855a0-88de-4697-b93c-7e79b3784e12)
 ![Screenshot (1886)](https://github.com/omprakash8788/-windy-picture-8509/assets/73363392/4cf622ee-4892-484e-ae18-9ddb2e1aafb6)